 - 1. Acts of plagiarism will result in a grade of 0 for the assignment, referral to the SPG committee and possible dismissal from the program. - 2.
 Plagiarism is defined as using someone else's ideas, findings or hypotheses as your own.
-Plagiarism will be taken seriously and DAE and DME faculty maintain the right to submit doctoral candidates' thesis documents for plagiarism screening.
+Plagiarism will be taken seriously and DAE/DME/PE faculty maintain the right to submit doctoral candidates' thesis documents for plagiarism screening.
 Students found to have committed an act of plagiarism will fail the course and be referred to the SPG committee.
-An offense of plagiarism may result in dismissal from the DAE or DME program.
+An offense of plagiarism may result in dismissal from the respective program.